Updated October 30th, 2020

 The shows provide that rare Las Vegas opportunity to just sit and relax and be entertained – without spending any money.

 The show area is upstairs, in the Carnival Midway area above the casino floor.
 I’s a very kid-friendly area with hundreds of video games and countless carnival style games of old.

 In the middle of the Midway sits a platform stage fronting a small grandstand area.
-There is a relatively little seating (Vegas.com reports the stands only seat 60 people), however if it gets crowded, there are plenty of viewing options next to the stage, as well as in Midway area.
+There is a relatively little seating, perhaps sixty people.
+However if it gets crowded, there are plenty of viewing options next to the stage, as well as in Midway area.